 You are provided opportunities to:

 Examples of learning opportunities include:

 You should apply for admission to the Ph.D. program in Human Development and Family Science and complete the supplemental MFT Information (application form).
+Applicants must demonstrate clinical training as part of the supplemental MFT information, preference will be given to students with degrees from marriage and family therapy programs or evidence of systemic intervention training.
 Qualified students will be invited to an on-campus interview prior to admission to the MFT program.
 Students interested in a Master's degree in MFT should check www.aamft.org for a listing of accredited MFT Master's programs.

 Most students complete the HDFS Ph.D. program and MFT emphasis within 5 years with a minimum time of 4 years and maximum time of 10 years.

 The MFT Program is only available at the doctoral level; we do not offer a master’s degree in Marriage and Family Therapy.